campusdomar/PuMuKIT1/doc/UserGuide.md

 ### <a name="seriesm">2.2.1.
 Series metadata edition</a>

 The administration of all series is made in their module.
-This has two utilities:
+This module has two utilities:

 -   *Administration*: Creating, deleting and editing the series in which multimedia objects are catalogued in the application.

 -   *Access*: This utility provides access to the administration module of the multimedia objects of each series.
-Multimedia objects are not administrated all together at a time, but listed in their series.
+Multimedia objects are *not* administrated all together at a time.
+Instead, the series are listed in the administration module.
+Using this utility, one series can be selected and a list with the objects of that series will be accessed.
     This means that, in the administration module of multimedia objects, you can only administrate the multimedia objects of a series.

-The interface of the administration of the series of multimedia objects is divided into: listing of series in pages, previewing of the selected series, filtering form and administration form of the selected series.
+The administration interface of the series of multimedia objects is divided into: listing of series in pages, previewing of the selected series, filtering form and administration form of the selected series.
 In contrast with the other modules, whereas those appeared when it’s necessary in a higher layer in a modal way, in this module and the one of multimedia objects, the form is shown permanently on the bottom of the interface.
 This enables a faster access.

 The listing of series is the main part of the interface and is made up of a table with a row for each entry.
-It is very easy to use due to the pages, the filtering and the management of data.
-The listing includes pages to guarantee a good performance of the application, because you can only obtain the data of the rows which are shown.
-It also allows a good usability because you can manage even list with millions of rows with the help of buttoms to access to next pages and a bar to go quickly to every page.
+It is very easy to use due to the division in pages used, the filtering and the management of data.
+The listing includes pages to guarantee a good performance of the application, because you can only obtain the data of the rows shown in the current page.
+It also allows a good usability because you can manage even a list with millions of rows with the help of the previous/next buttons to access pages one at a time or the bar to move quickly through them.

 ![](images/image11.jpg)

-The columns which form the header of the table are links that you can use to rearrange the data of the listing, in ascending or descending order of the identifier, the title of the series, the date of publication or the number of multimedia objects it has.
-To change this order, you simply have to click on the header of the column you want to arrange in ascending order.
-If it’s already arranged according to this column, data are arranged in a descending order.
+The columns which form the header of the table are links which you can use to rearrange the data in the listing on several ways: in ascending or descending order of the identifier,according to the title of the series, the date of publication or the number of multimedia objects it has.
+To change this order, you simply have to click on the header of the column you want and the objects will arrange in ascending order.
+If it was already arranged according to this column, data will be arranged in a descending order.

 In each entry of the table, the following columns are detailed, as it’s shown in this image.

 ![](images/image12.jpg)

--   *Checkbox* to concurrently delete several series.
+-   *Checkbox* to simultaneously delete several series.

--   *Newness indicator*: A blue «A» indicates that the series is announced and a grey «A» that the series has some multimedia object announced.
+-   *Newness indicator*: A blue «A» indicates that the series is announced and a grey «A» that the series has  just some multimedia objects announced.

 -   *Broadcasting of the series indicator*.
 The broadcasting of a series depends on the broadcasting of their multimedia objects.
+-   *Delete button of the series*.

 -   *Edition of the series button*.

--   *Link to videos*: access to the module of the edition of multimedia objects which belong to a series.
-If you make double click in the row of a series, you can also have access to the module of the edition of multimedia objects.
+-   *Link to videos*: access to the edition module of multimedia objects which belong to a series.
+If you make double click in the row of a series, you can also have access to the edition module of multimedia objects.
 Thus, the accessibility is increased.

 -   *Thumbnail*: represents a series.

--   *Id*: Number which identifies in unique way a series and results of the primary key of the database.
+-   *Id*: Number which identifies in an unique way a series.

 -   *Title of the series*.